Virjanand/TennisKata/README.md

 - [ ] Replace map with enum for scores?
 - [x] Remove unused initialisation for score
 - [x] Guard clause for Deuce
-- [ ] Use convert method to build first equals score
+- [x] Use convert method to build first equals score
+- [ ] in getScore use return instead of score variable